AI-comp/SamurAICoding2014/Rule.en.md

 The first turn is a daytime turn.

 On each turn, each of the daimyo chooses one or more lords to have negotiation with.
-Five times of negotiation are made on daytime turns, and two times on nighttime turns.
+Five times of negotiation are made on a daytime turn, and two times on a nighttime turn.
 A daimyo can have negotiation with the same lord for more than once on a single turn.
 In daytime turns, the intimacy degree of a lord with a daimyo is increased by the number of times the daimyo had negotiation with the lord.
 In nighttime turns, it is increased by twice the number of times the daimyo had negotiation with the lord.